Addiction isn’t a Choice

 I did not decide to become an addict, but I do make the choice every day to utilize the tools I need to stay sober.
 I know today that I am much more than my disease.
 I’m a mother, a wife, and a friend.
 I’m a person living with a disease.

 Do we treat people who develop lung cancer differently if they smoke?
+People can develop lung cancer is lots of different ways like cancer from asbestos.
 Do we blame people with cancer for taking the risks they did, or deny them life-saving treatment because they might be at fault?
 No, we treat them as people with an illness that any one of us could have.
 We understand that some people smoke and don’t get lung cancer and that some people have a predisposition which places them at a greater risk.
 We don’t shame people with lung cancer for smoking even though it was a risk.
 We provide these people with support and medicine.
 We help them fight their disease.

 Why is addiction different?
 Why is there such stigma attached?